magmo/Bridge-Wallet/docs/cross-chain-payments-and-execution.md

 }
 ```

 A UserOp can contain multiple `ExecuteChainInfo`s, meaning you can have "atomic" cross chain execution (once the UserOp is fully signed, you're guaranteed you can trigger the execution on either chain).
-A UserOp can also contain `PaymentChainInfo`s and `ExecuteChainInfos` allowing to pay for cross-chain execution.
+A UserOp can also contain `PaymentChainInfo`s and `ExecuteChainInfos` allowing for paid cross-chain execution.

 # Multihop